floweredscarf/su25/labs/lab17/index.md

 ![directed-graph](img/directed-graph.png)

-Every undirected graph is a directed graph, but the converse is not true.
+Any undirected edge can be represented with 2 directed edges.
+This means every undirected graph is a directed graph, but the converse is not true.

 ### Graph Definitions